lxgr-linux/scrap_engine/docs/DOCS.md

 ---

 ### scrap_engine.Submap
-A map thats background is a cutout of another map.
+A map thats background is a cut-out of another map.
 This is a daughter class of ```scrap_engine.Map``` and shares all its methods.

 #### Method ```scrap_engine.Submap.__init__(self, bmap, x, y, height=height-1, width=width, dynfps=True)```
 Constructor.